 Skilled nursing care or short-term nursing care

 Funds may be used for daytime or overnight respite.
-No more than 30 days of care outside of the home will be covered, except adult day services which has no limit.
+No more than 30 days of care outside of the home will be covered, except adult day services which have no limit.

 A co-payment of 20% of the cost of services is required.
 The Agency on Aging respite care manager may waive the co-pay based on financial hardship if the family cannot afford it.